 Farther down the street is the rather large Ocean Beach Antique Mall at 4926 Newport Ave.
 (619-223-6170).
 Here you’ll find and incredible array of beautiful clocks, sports memorabilia, pottery, vintage jewelry and more.
 Also see the Ocean Beach Antique Association page and video.

 Ocean Beach is home to American, Chinese, German, Greek, Irish, Italian, Japanese and Mexican restaurants.
-Many have ocean views with romantic sunsets.
+Three have ocean views and offer romantic sunsets.

 Adding to the laid-back atmosphere of Ocean Beach is Pizza Port (14) at 1956 Bacon St. (619-224-4700).
 It’s a popular microbrewery and pizza joint.
 Try their “Swami’s” India Pale Ale with a pepperoni pizza pie.

 The South Beach Bar & Grille at 5059 Newport Ave. offers an incredible view of the pier and the ocean while you enjoy your favorite libation and tasty fare.
 The view is second to none.

 Wonderland Restaurant at 5083 Santa Monica Ave. undoubtedly offers the best view of the Ocean Beach Pier.
 So grab a booth and enjoy a nice meal in a laid-back atmosphere that is vintage Ocean Beach.